munib12/wordpress-toturial/README.md

-# wordpress-vedio toturail for learning
+# wordpress-vedio toturail for learning give me any channel name